-- Learning is accelerated to close gaps and prevent new ones. - Fewer students are at risk over time. - Decisions about who needs additional support can be made rapidly. - Rates of intervention success are high. - Goals are defined in terms of improved achievement.
+- Fewer students are at risk over time. - Decisions about who needs additional support can be made rapidly. - Rates of intervention success are high. - Goals are defined in terms of improved achievement.

 Center on Multi-Tiered Systems of Support https://mtss4success.org/